developerphilo/subscribe-page/README.md

 # subscribe-page

-Simple subscribe page for upcoming sites or site under development
+Can be implemented on upcoming sites site under development

+Feel free to add email verification and send email